rnott/microservice-starter-java/README.md

 # Microservice Starter for Java
-**This is a Work In Progress and not yet suitable for production use** This project provides an archetypal and opinionated approach to Java/Sptring based microservice development including best practices, useful features, a modern technology stack and starters (or stubs) for implementing common use cases.
+!!!
+This is a Work In Progress and not yet suitable for production use !!!
+This project provides an archetypal and opinionated approach to Java/Sptring based microservice development including best practices, useful features, a modern technology stack and starters (or stubs) for implementing common use cases.
 Its use provides fast ramp up and helps ensure that all your new microservices conform to